tradingview/lightweight-charts/docs/time-scale.md

 ### unsubscribeVisibleLogicalRangeChange

-Allows you unsubscribe from previously subscribed handler on visible logical range changed events.
+Allows to unsubscribe the previously subscribed handler from the visible logical range changed event.
 The argument is a handler function, which you've passed to the [`subscribeVisibleLogicalRangeChange`](#subscribeVisibleLogicalRangeChange).

 ```javascript